 As of Wednesday, 12 residents of Pine Haven had died from COVID-19, according the facility’s spokesman.

 His family said they believe David would not have been infected if he was not at Pine Haven.
 He almost never left the house in the years before the pandemic, even having groceries delivered, they said.

 Deborah, David’s estranged wife, expressed frustration over her inability to get information about his condition.

 “We couldn’t get information from anyone, either from the nursing home or the hospital or anything,” she said.

 Both facilities would not provide information because she was not David’s medical proxy, Deborah said.

 Pine Haven, which has the capacity for 120 residents, had recorded 29 confirmed COVID-19 cases by Wednesday, according to spokesman Geoff Thompson.
 Nine of those residents had recovered and five are improving.

 The coronavirus can rampage through nursing homes because of their close quarters and infirm populations.
 The federal Center for Medicare and Medicaid Services issued guidance last month directing nursing homes to stop visitations except in end-of-life situations to prevent introducing the virus.
 Pine Haven announced March 11 it would no longer allow residents to receive visitors unless they were moribund.

 The virus was introduced March 20 by a woman entering the facility who was asymptomatic, Thompson said.
-The resident tested positive two days later but has so far survived the virus, though her tests are still coming back positive.
+She tested positive two days later but has so far survived the virus, though her tests are still coming back positive.

 The virus spread rapidly from there.